Travelling wave analysis of cellular invasion into surrounding tissues: Conclusion and Outlook

-The observation that the normally-disregarded phase plane of the Fisher-KPP model for $c < 2$ plays a role in the study of coupled reaction-diffusion models of invasion provides a very interesting and previously unnoticed link with a very different type of mathematical model of invasion, the Fisher-Stefan model~\cite{Du2010,Du2011,Du2012,Du2014,ElHachem2019,ElHachem2020,ElHachem2021}.
+Our observation that the normally-disregarded phase plane associated with travelling wave solutions of the Fisher-KPP model for $c < 2$ can be used to approximate the shape of the travelling wave solutions of the invasion model leads us to an interesting and previously unnoticed link with a very different type of mathematical model of invasion, the Fisher-Stefan model~\cite{Du2010,Du2011,Du2012,Du2014,ElHachem2019,ElHachem2020,ElHachem2021,ElHachem2021b}.
 The Fisher-Stefan model involves studying the Fisher-KPP model on a moving boundary, $0 < x < L(t)$.
 In this model the density vanishes on the moving boundary, $u(x,L(t))=0$, and the speed of the moving boundary is driven by a one-phase Stefan condition, $\textrm{d} L(t) / \textrm{d}t = -\kappa \partial u(L(t),t)/\partial x$.
 Here, $\kappa > 0$ is a constant that relates the speed of the moving boundary to the spatial gradient of density at the moving boundary.
-For both the invasion model and the Fisher-Stefan model it has been shown that time-dependent PDE solutions eventually evolve to travelling wave solutions with $c < 2$~\cite{Du2010,Du2011,Du2012,Du2014,ElHachem2019,ElHachem2020,ElHachem2021} and the shape of the invading profiles in both cases is given by the normally-disregarded phase plane of the well-known Fisher-KPP model.
+For both the invasion model and the Fisher-Stefan model it has been shown that time-dependent PDE solutions eventually evolve to travelling wave solutions with $c < 2$~\cite{Du2010,Du2011,Du2012,Du2014,ElHachem2019,ElHachem2020,ElHachem2021,ElHachem2021b} and the shape of the invading profiles in both cases is given by the normally-disregarded phase plane of the well-known Fisher-KPP model.
 This is very interesting because the normally-disregarded phase plane trajectories imply $U(z) < 0$ for certain intervals in $z$.
 However, here and in the Fisher-Stefan model, the profile of interest is given by a truncated trajectory in the phase plane where $U(z)>0$.